vr2262/viktor-roytman.gitlab.io/blog/_drafts/dream-laptop-anti-macbook.md

 ### Terrible secret

-I don't like the design of the MacBook at all.
+I don't like the design of the MacBook line at all.
 I think Apple has made the wrong choice in almost every aspect.
-What's worse, Apple's premium status and absurd financial success have led [almost][sam] every [other][hpc] laptop [manufacturer][asu] to copy Apple as much as possible, making it near-impossible to find a truly sensible laptop.
+What's worse, Apple's premium status and absurd financial success have led [almost][sam] every [other][hpc] laptop [manufacturer][asu] to copy the MacBook as much as possible, so I'll probably never be able to find a truly sensible laptop.

 Let me be clear: I know that this sentiment is practically blasphemous among hip, trendy [software developers][dev] and hip, trendy [college students][col].
 But I feel that there must be a voice of dissent.

+### Form should follow function

 What I want in a laptop is for [form to follow function][fun].
 A laptop is a computer, after all, albeit one in which most aspects (power, configurability,